Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: System Model

 Thus yielding a scalar speed estimate from each CSI sequence.
 To track speed variations over time and obtain a time-varying speed trajectory $\widehat{v}(t)$, the same phase-slope estimator can be applied in a short-time (sliding-window) fashion.
 Specifically, for each center index $m$ the observer considers a local window $\mathcal{W}_m = \{n : |n-m| \leq W/2\}$ of $W$ CSI snapshots, forms the complex sample $\widetilde{h}[n]$ as in Eqn.~\eqref{eq:wideband_surrogate} for all $n \in \mathcal{W}_m$, unwraps the phase

 and fits a local line

 via least squares.
 The local Doppler and speed estimates at time $t_m$ are then

 Crucially, this estimation pipeline is agnostic to how the effective CSI $h[k,n]$ is obtained: it can be computed from raw downlink pilots, from beamformed CSI at the receiver, or reconstructed from compressed CSI feedback (e.g., Givens-parameter reports) using the standard IEEE~802.11 beamforming structure.
-As a result, by continuously tracking the complex CSI associated with the reported beams, a passive eavesdropper can infer the user's motion speed over time without requiring explicit access the access point's or STA information as shown Fig.~\ref{fig:threat_example} illustrates this attack. \\
+As a result, by continuously tracking the complex CSI associated with the reported beams, a passive eavesdropper can infer the user's motion speed over time without requiring explicit access the access point's or STA information as shown Fig.~\ref{fig:threat_example} illustrates this attack.
+Because our approach operates exclusively on the standard Givens rotation and phase angles already utilized in IEEE 802.11 explicit feedback, it requires no hardware modifications or alterations to existing channel sounding procedures.
+Consequently, it serves as a seamless, drop-in privacy enhancement for commercial transceivers that rigorously preserves the required orthonormality and structure of the beamforming matrix.\\